rust-lang/rfcs/text/3678-trait-method-impl-restrictions.md

 reference `self` referring to an instance of an object.
 However, `impl(self)` syntax is already used within RFC 3323, and introducing a different syntax seems likely to lead to *greater* confusion.

-We could introduce a syntax for not permitting implementations of the method at *all*, even in the same module; for instance, `impl()`.
-In practice, this seems likely to be *more* common than implementing the method for trait impls in the same module, and it would eliminate the potential incongruity of `impl(self)`.

 It's possible to work around the lack of this functionality by placing the additional methods in an extension trait with a blanket implementation.